UNIVERSITY OF THE FRASER VALLEY

 Emergencies can occur with little or no warning.
 By anticipating and preparing, UFV can reduce the impacts to UFV campuses and the surrounding communities.
 UFV's Emergency Corporate Plan will provide a framework for planning, responding, and recovering from an emergency.
 The Plan is intended to provide guiding principles that, when applied with flexibility, can be utilized for various emergencies and circumstances.
 Additional hazard specific plans called Emergency Response Guidelines will address events such as severe weather and earthquakes.

-If you would like more information please contact Brian Leonard in the Office of Emergency Management, 604.854.4588 or email@example.com
+If you would like more information, please contact Brian Leonard at 604.854.4588 or firstname.lastname@example.org